meganlee18/wdi-project1/readme.md

 # Tic Tac Toe

-click here to play my game: <https://github.com/meganlee18/wdi-tictactoe/blob/master/index.html>
+Click here to play my game: <https://meganlee18.github.io/wdi-tictactoe/>

 ## Usage Instructions
 This is a game for two players.
 The objective of the game is to compete between each other to achieve three "X"s or three"O"s in a row.